 - Font fatalities.
 There are some creative fonts out there, and it can be tempting to use multiple fonts, but this can make your website look like a ransom note.
 Fonts with flowing, curling letters can be very difficult to read, as can using colors that don’t contrast well with each other.
 A clear and powerful contrast between the elements can help the user better read and understand your info.
 And remember, many of your users may be older adults, so font size is very important as well.

 - Colors that don’t match your brand.
 Your website is the visual representation of your business.
 Therefore, the colors you choose to use on your website are actually telling people they are in the right place.
 If the colors of your logo are green and brown, users will be confused if they end up on a site with a red and purple color palette.

-Quality design doesn’t have to be scary for you or your clients.
+Quality home care website design doesn’t have to be scary for you or your clients.
 Working with a digital design expert, like corecubed, can help you ensure that your agency has a compelling, clean, and creative online presence that represents your brand in the best way.
-If you want to make sure you’re not spooking your potential clients, contact our home care marketing and design experts to learn how we can take your digital and home health care website design from boo to beautiful.
+If you want to make sure you’re not spooking your potential clients, contact our home care marketing and design experts to learn how we can take your digital and home care website design from boo to beautiful.